Making seamless secure public Wi-Fi across the Atlantic a reality.

 “With unprecedented cooperation, we have developed the world’s largest municipal deployment of Passpoint technology that is open to the public and available to anyone with a supported device,” added Flavio Aggio, Chief Technology Officer for the Department of Technology of the City and County of San Francisco.
 “With this network in place, we expect more and more peering with other network and authentication providers which will allow us to realise our collective vision for global Wi-Fi roaming.”

-The new Passpoint service is open to other organisations looking to establish Wi-Fi roaming agreements.
+The new secure public Wi-Fi Passpoint service is open to other organisations looking to establish Wi-Fi roaming agreements.

 Passpoint-capable devices automatically and securely join a Wi-Fi Passpoint service whenever the user enters the service area and this also enables seamless roaming between Wi-Fi networks that share roaming agreements.